 Just how does taxation enter the picture?
 This is one of the trickiest aspects of policy evaluation in a tax-distorted economy, yet it is an important one.
 Indeed, neglect of the impact of distorting taxation seems to be the most serious conceptual gap in the appraisal framework used to date.
-The main issues here is that the agencies are spending Exchequer funds in the form of grants: the activities generated also lead to a flow of Exchequer funds.
-How are these two flows to be integrated into the analysis?
-Should the agencies regard the flow of tax revenues as a benefit or not?24
+In this chapter we develop an interpretation of the discriminatory nature of Irish tax-and-grant policy which provides a basis for arguing that tax receipts attributable to the project must be included as a benefit29 and indeed that they should be assigned a high value reflecting the marginal cost of public funds.
+Thus this chapter is concerned with the terms in τ and φ in the formula of Chapter 3 above.
+This interpretation of policy will also be used in Chapter 6 below to resolve the deadweight issue.